ssanjogo/Multimedia_LZ77/README.md

  - Text Length:  10000
  - Compressed Data Length:  13247

+As we can see the compression ratio is always less than 1.
+Therefore, we are not compressing at all, quite the contrary.

 #### Time depending on (Mdes, Ment)
 ![alt text](<media/raw/Time depending on (Mdes, Ment) - RANDOM DATA.png>)